PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_gs_jupyter.md

     return A, B
 ~~~

-The following parameters will set up our problem space by defining the grid size, the number of iterations we will range through , and where the predators and prey will start.
+The following parameters will establish the grid size, the number of iterations we will range through, and where the predators and prey will start.

 ~~~ python
 # _*_*_*_*_*_*_*_*_* GRID PROPERTIES *_*_*_*_*_*_*_*_*_*